zjunlp/EasyEdit/README.md

 The knowledge editing process generally impacts the predictions for a broad set of inputs **that are closely** associated with the edit example, called the **editing scope**.

-A successful edit should adjust the model’s behavior within the editing scope while remaining unrelated inputs(as below formula).
+A successful edit should adjust the model’s behavior within the editing scope while remaining unrelated inputs:

 $$
 f_{\theta_{e}}(x) = \begin{cases}